 3.12.3 If a member of the Board has been disqualified from participating in the discussion on any matter and/or from voting on any resolution by reason of a declaration of a conflict of interest (see SO 8) that person shall no longer count towards the quorum.
 If a quorum is then not available for the discussion and/or the passing of a resolution on any matter, that matter may not be discussed further or voted upon at that meeting.
 Such a position shall be recorded in the minutes of the meeting.
 The meeting must then proceed to the next business.

-3.12.4 The requirement in SO 3.12.1 above for a least one Executive Director to form part of the quorum shall not apply where the Executive Directors are excluded from a meeting.
+3.12.4 The requirement in SO 3.12.1 above for a least one Executive Director to form part of the quorum shall not apply where the Executive Directors are all excluded from a meeting.
+The requirement in SO 3.12.1 above for at least one Non-Executive Director to form part of the quorum shall not apply where the Non-Executive Directors are all excluded from a meeting.

 3.13 Suspension of Standing Orders